-- (a) Jurisdiction over survivors insurance benefits. - (b) Transfer to Social Security coverage of individuals with less than ten years of railroad service. - (c) Financial interchange arrangements.

-- (d) Provision establishing maximum spouse annuity. - (e) Offsets for dual benefit increases in 1966 and subsequent years. - (f) Earnings base and tax rate.
+- a.
+Jurisdiction over survivors' insurance benefits. - b.
+Transfer to social security coverage of individuals with less than 10 years of railroad service. - c.
+Financial interchange arrangements. - d.
+Provision establishing maximum spouse annuity. - e.
+Offsets for dual benefit increases in 1966 and subsequent years. - f.
+Earnings base and tax rate.

-Security systems are required to make annual determinations of the amounts which would place the Social Security trust funds in the same position as if the railroad service after 1936 had been covered under the Social Security system.
-As amendments have taken place in the Social Security system, provision has been made for each amendment to apply to beneficiaries under the Railroad Retirement Act.
-All Social Security provisions such as those for disability insurance benefits, earlier retirement benefits, and the relaxation of requirements for insurance status have formed a floor under the benefit structure of the Railroad Retirement system.

-Railroad employees are guaranteed to receive 10% more than would be payable under the Social Security system.
-Individuals can receive benefits simultaneously under both the Railroad Retirement and the Social Security systems.
-However, increases granted by the 1966 and subsequent amendments are reduced at the beneficiary is also receiving a Social Security benefit.
+Under the financial interchange provision, the railroad retirement and social security systems are required to make annual determinations of the amounts which would place the social security trust funds in the same position as if the railroad service after 1936 had been covered under the social security system.
+As amendments have taken place in the social security system, provision has been made for each amendment to apply to beneficiaries under the Railroad Retirement Act.
+All social security provisions such as those for disability insurance benefits, earlier retirement benefits, and the relaxation of requirements for insurance status have formed a floor under the benefit structure of the railroad retirement system.
+Railroad employees are guaranteed to receive 10 percent more than would be payable under the social security system.
+Individuals can receive benefits simultaneously under both the railroad retirement and the social security systems.
+However, increases granted by the 1966 and subsequent amendments are reduced if the beneficiary is also receiving a social security benefit.

-Through 1969, benefits under the Railroad Retirement system have been awarded to 1,100,000 retired employees, 500,000 wives and 1,400,000 survivors.
-At the end of 1969, there were about 968,000 beneficiaries on the rolls and benefits were being paid at the rate of more than \$11⁄2 billion annually.
+Through 1969, benefits under the railroad retirement system have been awarded to 1,100,000 retired employees, 500,000 wives and 1,400,000 survivors.
+At the end of 1969, there were about 968,000 beneficiaries on the rolls and benefits were being paid at the rate of more than $$1\frac{1}{2}$$ billion annually.